Three People Arrested In Fraud Scam

 Thirty-year old Jessica Tanner is facing one charge of forgery and one count of conspiracy to commit forgery, while 52-year old Dannette Tanner and 46-year old Rashaan Burton each face one charge of conspiracy to commit forgery.

-Investigators say on Tuesday morning September 10th, Jessica Tanner went to the First Interstate Bank near the Eastridge Mall, handed a teller a credit card and ID and wanted to make a cash advance on the card.
+Investigators say on Tuesday morning September 10th, Jessica Tanner went to the First Interstate Bank near the Eastridge Mall in Casper, handed a teller a credit card and ID and wanted to make a cash advance on the card.

 The teller was aware of a fraudulent scam that was going on, and also knew that Tanner’s name had been used in fraud activities at other banks.